Man Utd’s 10 youngest Premier League goalscorers & how they fared

 However, the winger failed to live up to that early promise and signed for Real Sociedad in 2017 after a disastrous loan spell at Sunderland.

-He has since enjoyed an impressive resurgence in Spain and recently helped Sociedad reach the 2020 Copa del Rey final.
+He has since enjoyed an impressive resurgence in Spain and helped Sociedad lift the Copa del Rey before joining Sevilla.

 Giuseppe Rossi – 18 years & 269 days